A great visit to the Boijmans-van Beuningen

 Museum of Fine Art, started by Rotterdam Harbour Tycoons

-The Boijmans museum in Rotterdam is generally considered the third most important Fine art museum for Dutch art (just after 1. the Amsterdam Rijksmuseum and 2. the The Hague Mauritshuis).
+The Boijmans museum in Rotterdam is generally considered the third most important Fine art museum for Dutch art (just after nr.
+1. the Amsterdam Rijksmuseum and nr.
+2. the The Hague Mauritshuis).

-Hidden in a hallway, an object of fame and shame, is a famous Van Meegeren fake Vermeer, “Emmaus” bought for a ridiculous amount of money.
+Hidden in a hallway, an object of fame and shame, is a Van Meegeren fake Vermeer, “Emmaus” bought for a ridiculously high amount of money.
 It now shows us a dirty 1930’s style as an odd streak, a stylistic anomaly that was unrecognisable in the eyes of art specialists during the ‘discovery’ and the purchase extravaganza.
-This is a very interesting phenomenon, psychologically.
+This stylistic blindness is a very interesting phenomenon, psychologically.

 We could combine this museum with a fine walking tour of Rotterdam.